Cultural influence of Star Trek: Star Trek and space exploration

-The series greatly influenced public interest in the U.S. Space Program and in education on the topic of space exploration.
-Star Trek: The Original Series ran from 1966 to 1969 benefited from the popularity of the televised Apollo 11 moon landing.
+The series greatly influenced public interest in the United States Space Program and in education on the topic of space exploration.
+Star Trek: The Original Series ran from 1966 to 1969 benefited from the popularity of the televised July 1969 Apollo 11 Moon landing.
 The association between Star Trek and NASA grew stronger over time – the first NASA orbiter shuttle, Space Shuttle Enterprise, was named after the USS Enterprise of Star Trek fame.
 The IXS Enterprise, NASA's conceptual design for a superluminal spacecraft, was similarly named after the USS Enterprise in 2014.

+Nichelle Nichols appeared in a promotional film aimed at recruiting women and people of color to apply to be astronauts.
+The next astronaut class, appointed in 1978, included Guy Bluford, the first Black American in space, and Sally Ride, the first American woman in space.

+NASA Administrator Bill Nelson remembered Nichols in a statement:

-This connection remained solid throughout the 1990s, when many of the cast members began narrating documentaries about the franchise's content and space exploration.
+This connection remained solid through the 1990s, when many of the cast members began narrating documentaries about the franchise's content and space exploration.
 Some of these documentaries were produced in cooperation with NASA itself, most notably the IMAX title Destiny in Space (1994), narrated by Leonard Nimoy.
-In 2013, NASA produced a 30-second ad to accompany the theatrical release of Star Trek Into Darkness in an effort to bolster support for its space program.
+In 2013, NASA produced a 30-second commercial to accompany the theatrical release of Star Trek Into Darkness in an effort to bolster support for its space program.

 In addition, NASA has named a number of asteroids after people or elements connected to the Star Trek franchise: